0marwa0/HTML-CSS-daily-missions/README.md

 ## Objective

 The objective of this test is to assess your skills in creating a web page based on a given sketch.
-You are required to write HTML, CSS, and JavaScript code to replicate the provided sketch accurately.

 ## Instructions